 - 1 teaspoon pure vanilla extract

-- 15 teaspoons all-natural raspberry jam
+- 1/3 cup all-natural jam

 - Preheat oven to 350 degrees.
 Line two large baking pans with unbleached parchment paper or use a non-toxic baking stone.